 - Changing of the Guard — Syntagma Square (hourly)

-- Street art tour — DIY through Psyrri/Exarchia
+- Street art tour — DIY through Psyrri/Exarchia with a camera

 - Beach — Public beaches along the Riviera (tram to Glyfada)